 As a social media professional, if you have the right skills to handle these challenges, you can become an asset for your organization and stand out among your peers.

-Here are some of the key skills you need to master in 2020.
+Here are some of the key skills you need to master this year.

 6 Key Skills Every Social Media Marketer Needs To Master